Areas We Serve

 Many patients travelling from Alabama are able to obtain free abortion care at FPA.

 FPA offices are modern, professional and designed with your comfort in mind.
-It is our goal to offer our patients support throughout this process, but we also encourage you to bring a trusted partner, friend, or family member with you to your visit.
+It is our goal to offer our patients support throughout this process.

 At FPA we are truly pro-choice and we support all pregnancy options – not just abortion.
 We offer referrals for prenatal care, adoption, and counseling so you can fully explore your options, and make the best choice for you.
 If you have any questions or concerns, please do not hesitate to contact us by phone, e-mail or through our live chat service.